Aayushadh/Aayushadh/README.md

 ### Summary

-- Strong in DSA and Development with intuitive problem-solving skills.
+- Strong in DSA and have strong AWS cloud knowledge.
+- Accidentally got inclined towards DevOps
-- Proficient in C++, JAVASCRIPT, ReactJS, NodeJS and SQL.
+- Proficient in C++, Python, JAVASCRIPT, ReactJS, NodeJS and SQL.
 - Passionate about learning new technologies and implementing and launching projects.
 - Ability to translate business requirements into technical solutions.